SaaS lead generation…

 The trick is not to just have a Facebook page for your company, but to be present on every social media platform.
 Some buyers like using Twitter the most, others may prefer Facebook or LinkedIn for personal use.
 Make sure that your business has a professional presence on Facebook, Twitter, Instagram, LinkedIn, Pinterest, Snapchat and MySpace (just kidding about MySpace).

-What is key for generating your B2B leads on social media is to be active.
+What is key for SaaS lead generation on social media is to be active.
 Spending the time to create a LinkedIn profile for your company, and simply letting it stand there on its lonesome, well, is simply time that you have wasted.
 You need to be active on your social media outlets, or potential leads will be instead noticing your active competitors.

 Take a look at LinkedIn, which generates over 80% of B2B leads on social media.
 Moreover, 91% of executives consider LinkedIn a top platform for relevant and quality content (the same source), as well as for B2B marketing and B2B sales opportunities.
 Here are a few tips to be active on LinkedIn, and generate more leads: